niilante/FFCK/docs/Installation/Installation.md

 ### Linux

-Drop the hardened user.js file into your Firefox profile directory at <code>~/.mozilla/firefox/XXXXXXXX.your_profile_name</code> and verify that the settings are effective from about:support (check the "Important Modified Preferences" and "user.js Preferences" sections).
+Drop the new and hardened user.js file into your Firefox profile directory at <code>~/.mozilla/firefox/XXXXXXXX.your_profile_name</code> and verify that the settings are effective from about:support (check the "Important Modified Preferences" and "user.js Preferences" sections).

 If you want to be able to keep your user.js up-to-date with this repository, you can clone the latter in the main Mozilla directory and create a link to the user.js file from your profile: